Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Mainnet.md

 This step is only required if running your own execution client.

-This example uses Besu to connect to execution, but any client can be used.
+This example uses Besu as an execution client, but any client can be used.
 Configure Besu to [connect to Mainnet] and expose the RPC-HTTP APIs.

 !!! example